Best practices for setting max-age on CDN media assets

 Cache-Control: public, max-age=31536000, immutable, stale-while-revalidate=86400

-Edge Case Mitigation Strategies:
+Edge Case Mitigation: